Applying for jobs can be a daunting process; this section aims to help you understand how to apply and what to expect

 All contact will made via your NHS Jobs account therefore it is important that you do not remove the job from your applications section and check the account regularly, otherwise you may miss the opportunity of an interview/assessment.

 If you are successful at short listing stage you will be asked to attend a competency based interview.
-A competency interview is a style of interviewing used to evaluate a candidate's competence, it can give valuable insights into an individual's preferred style of working and help predict behaviours in future situations.
 The questions asked in a competency interview will often ask you to draw upon previous experience to demonstrate your skills, capabilities and personality.

 If you are applying for a job in a particular area of work, it is a good idea to find out as much as you can about the field.
 For example, look on the internet for news of recent developments.
 You should always find out as much as you can about the organisation you want to work for.
 You may wish to make sure you know how to find your way to the interview, if you are unsure you can contact the Recruitment Team for further information.

 Candidates applying for some operational roles are required to complete a driving test.
 Candidates who do not hold the C1 category of driving licence will not be disadvantaged during the test, however it would be considered advantageous for applicants to gain some experience of driving a vehicle larger than a saloon car prior to the test, e.g. Transit van.
 We also recommend that you familiarise yourself with the Highway Code.